minkimipt/new-blog/content/patterns/tripleo/local-configuration-tools-execution.md

 And now having their names we can find their resource and location of the configuration script that those deployments implement.

+## What happens with configuration data on the node

 All such scripts are copied to the node into respective hook directories of /var/lib/heat-config directory and executed locally by heat-config utility.
 For ansible, for example, it's running something like this: